 Prosper Independent School District is one of the fastest growing districts in Texas with over 28,000 students and more expected to enroll in the coming years.
 With such a substantial population comes substantial congestion.
-4000 students arriving at Prosper High School daily means that entrances and exits around the school are filled with traffic.
+With almost 4,000 students arriving at Prosper High School daily means that entrances and exits around the school are filled with traffic.

 Others like junior Ally Moore have had to adapt their driving routine to combat the overflowing exits once school ends.